sombit-roy/Numerical-Methods/Runge-Kutta method (ODE)/README.md

-# Path  of a charged particle
+# Runge-Kutta method

+Runge-Kutta method is a numerical technique to solve initial value ODEs by temporal discretization.
+The function RK44.py can be used to solve two coupled second order equations.
+The equations must be decoupled to four first order equations.

-The Runge Kutta method of order 4 is used to solve for the path of a charged particle in an electromagnetic field.
+The RK method of order 4 is used to solve for the path of a charged particle in an electromagnetic field and simulating a double pendulum system.

+## Path  of a charged particle

 A charged particle in an electromagnetic field is a second order system.
 Its governing differential equation is given by the Lorentz force equation -